Welcome to Crescent School's Admissions Update e-newsletter.

 A: Crescent pupils who take the 11+ examinations for entry into the local grammar schools have historically always done very well.
 Over the last three years at least 60% of those taking the 11+ have been offered grammar school places.

-Sports At Crescent School
+Sport At Crescent School

 Our success in competitive sports is testament to the importance of physical education and the promotion of an active lifestyle at Crescent School.
 At Crescent, we pride ourselves on giving the children a lifelong love of physical activity and a large proportion of our children partake in physical activities after school.
 In fact every child in Year 3 and above has played for the school in a Sports team.